In Trance 95: History

-Formation and Early Years (1988–1992)
+Early years and influences (1988–1992)

 Machairas and Veliotis met in May 1988 at a performance by Blaine L. Reininger of Tuxedomoon.
 Both were teenagers already experimenting with synthesizers and drum machines, and shortly after meeting, they began composing and recording together.
 They established a DIY home studio named Airdawn, where they created a significant volume of early material.

-Machairas said of his influences, "Albums such as Radio-Activity by Kraftwerk, the first four of Orchestral Manoeuvres [in the Dark], John Foxx's Metamatic, as well as less known material like for example the cassette Space Museum by Solid Space... influenced me in particular to make me want to create music.
-And the first period of Cabaret Voltaire, early Human League, SPK and Depeche Mode of course those are key influences."
+Influences on In Trance 95 include Kraftwerk, Cabaret Voltaire, OMD, SPK, Front 242, Depeche Mode and Coil.
+Machairas has also cited personal influences such as Serge Gainsbourg, the Human League, John Foxx's Metamatic (1980), and Solid Space's Space Museum (1982).

 In late 1988, they released their debut single, the double A-side "Desire to Desire / Brazilia", via Wipe Out Records, followed by the 7-inch single "21st C.E.T." in 1989.
 The duo began performing live in Athens at a time when the local electronic scene was still in its infancy, often appearing alongside dark wave and post-punk bands.
 Their debut 7 inch is one of the few known releases of synthpop - cold wave that came from Greece in the '80s.